drmikehenry/install-linux/install-linux.md

 Use Blowfish encryption with KDE wallet instead of GPG.

-- (ubuntu) kdewallet is already setup.
+- UBUNTU kdewallet is already setup.

 - (centos) Wallet isn't setup properly out-of-the-box:
   - Start `kdewalletmanager`; runs in the task bar.